-The success (or otherwise) of a tax incentive depends largely on its 'bang for buck'; the net social benefit it generates relative to its revenue cost.
-Maximizing this, and avoiding unintended distortions, requires that the incentive be designed to focus on the favored activity, so as to avoid distorting activities that are not problematic, and to limit the likely revenue cost.
+The success (or otherwise) of a tax incentive depends largely on its 'bang for buck': the net social benefit it generates relative to its revenue cost.
+Maximizing this, and avoiding unwanted side effects, requires that any incentive be designed to focus on the favored activity, so as to avoid distorting activities that are not problematic and to limit the likely revenue cost.
+The benefits of finer targeting may need to be traded off, however, against the costs of increased complexity.

-P2.1 Incentives should be targeted as closely as possible on the expected source of social benefit-which, in the investment context, commonly rules out profit-based incentives
+P2.1.
+Incentives should be targeted on the expected source of social benefit, while avoiding excessive complexity

-While it is not always possible to explicitly condition on the favored activity (such as knowledge spillovers), care can be taken to guard against excessively broad application (for instance by ensuring that cosmetic surgery is excluded from preferential VAT treatment intended to ensure access to basic medical interventions, and that routine product development does not qualify for any R&D preference).
-Profit is a source of purely private benefit, and taxing it at a preferentially low rate forgoes revenue without necessarily promoting any activity.
+It is not always possible to explicitly condition on the favored activity (such as knowledge spillovers).
+But care can be taken to guard against excessively broad application (for instance by ensuring that routine product development does not qualify for any R&D preference).
+Greater precision in targeting can, however, mean greater complexity, and hence additional costs to the authorities of administering and/or to business of complying with the incentive provisions (with consequent risk of discouraging take-up).